(This information will also be found in the documentation we sent you originally).

 Mrs Susan Gratton dd: 01392 288389 email: [email protected]

-It may be that you would rather make a more formal complaint, and we have a process for responding in that event.
-Help us ensure we miss nothing by setting out your complaint(s) in a letter or email.
-We will then acknowledge your complaint, and explaining the time frame by when you can expect a full written response (normally from a Partner assigned to investigate the complaint after reviewing the papers before replying to you).
+It may be that you would rather make a more formal complaint, and we have a process in place in that event.
+Help us ensure we miss nothing by setting out your complaint(s) in writing (either letter or email).
+We will then acknowledge your complaint, and explain the time frame by when you can expect a full written response (normally when a Partner assigned to investigate the complaint has reviewed the papers).
+If our file has been archived there first may be a short delay while we retrieve the papers from store.

 The Solicitors Regulation Authority – can help you if you are concerned about our behaviour.
-This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
+The SRA is particularly interested where allegations include dishonesty (including worries about your money), unprofessional behaviour and complaints of unfair treatment because of age, disability, gender orientation, religion or other characteristic.

-The Legal Ombudsman – If you do not think we have resolved your complaint, the office of the Legal Ombudsman can help you.
-They look at complaints independently and of course it will not affect how we handle your case.
+The Legal Ombudsman – In other cases, should you feel we have not resolved your complaint properly, the office of the Legal Ombudsman can help you.
+They look at complaints independently and of course it will not affect how we handle your case if it is still ongoing.

 - Within six months of receiving a final response to your complaint and